 - Define data, metrics, and attributes and their governance ideally down to the source and calculation level and document for your reference and for other business units to better understand and leverage your data.
 The larger your system landscape is the harder this will be to do manually.

-- Connect with other domain teams to understand their data catalogs and how you may use them in your own processes.
+- Connect with other domain teams to understand their data catalogues and how you may use them in your own processes.

 Why should people analytics care?

-How does One Model support the Enterprise Data Mesh for HR
+How does One Model support the Data Mesh Architecture for HR

 It won't surprise you to hear but we know a lot about this subject because this is what we do.
 Our core purpose has been understanding and orchestrating people data across the HR Tech landscape and beyond.
 We built for a maturing customer that needed greater access to their data, the capability to use their own tools, and to feed their clean data to other destinations like the enterprise data infrastructure and to external vendors.
 I cover below a few ways in which we achieve this or you can watch the video at the end of the article.